MicrosoftDocs/fabric-docs/docs/data-factory/connector-http.md

 ## Setup connection

-### Step 1: Specify the new connection name, type, and URL.
+### Step 1: Specify the new connection name, type, and URL

    :::image type="content" source="media/connector-http/connection-details.png" alt-text="Screenshot showing how to set new connection":::